KurtTaylan/test-customer/README.md

 ## 4.API Documentation

+Please, Test the API from SpringDoc Panel.

 You can check REST Document from following URL;

 ```
     http://localhost:8080/api/documentation.html
 ```

 ## 5.Concerns

-1. You cannot retrieve too much record at the same time, even it is not on the spec, basic pagination structure needed.
+1. You cannot retrieve too much record at the same time, even it is not on the spec, basic pagination structure introduced. page: 1, count: 20 default settings.

-2. Seems like business case search logic separated into 2 groups: city, phone so that will be implemented.
+2. Validation rules remained basic level for sake of demo project

+3. Unit Tests created specifically for domain services

+4. Integration Tests only created for REST level, Persistence layer Integration tests are not implemented.